 The Egregore is often (incorrectly) referred to as an occult spirit, but in fact it’s simply another archetype, albeit a negative one.
 Chrysalis Tarot itself features only positive archetypes, but this distinctly evil fellow warrants a footnote because ‘praemonitus, praemunitus‘ – forewarned is forearmed.

 Like people, archetypes have both positive and negative aspects; negative archetypes seek reflexive control¹ of the human condition.
 Kali, perhaps the most gloomy and least understood archetype in Chrysalis, for example, is a Hindu mother goddess of creative destruction.
 We therefore can assert that the Egregore has affinity with Kali’s more negative, destructive aspects.
 In doing so we can more easily fit the evil Egregore into the Chrysalis schema.

 We often hear talk of spiritual warfare – the forces of light versus the forces of darkness; angels versus demons and so forth as an existential reality.
 This is a much favored subject in church sermons.
 While spiritual warfare may be real enough, the battles are fought not in the heavens but in the hearts and minds of everyday people.

-The first step in becoming awakened is to renounce the Egregore in all its fetid forms.
-Strive to be like Mary and not like Martha.
-Choose tranquility and critical thinking: “The better portion.”
+The first step in becoming truly awakened – woke in urban parlance – is to renounce the Egregore’s group think in all its fetid forms.
+Strive to be like Mary (thoughtful) and not like Martha (anxious).
+Choose tranquility and critical thinking.

 © Toney Brooks, 2018